-- Cut out two of each card, fold the cards into quarter so the image is obscured, and put the cards into a paper bag, box, or container (a blue icecream container is ideal).
+- Cut out two of each card, fold the cards into quarters so the image is obscured, and put the cards into a paper bag, box, or container (a blue icecream container is ideal).

 What species might the two fish be?